Stroke related to Cardiac Source (Cardioembolic)

 Understanding The Procedure

-Symptoms Stroke related to Cardiac Source (Cardioembolic)
+Symptoms That May Require Stroke related to Cardiac Source (Cardioembolic)

 - ⦾ Sudden weakness of face or limbs